edxhayter/dbt-data-drills/README.md

 ## Where do I find challenge details?

-Each challenge will have a `README.md` in its model subdirectory which will give some context to the challenge, these challenges are meant to be open-ended and you can approach and structure them how you feel is most apporpriate - feel free to add comments into the SQL to justify decisions so others can learn from your submissions.
+Each challenge will have a `README.md` in a subdirectory of the docs directory which will give some context to the challenge, these challenges are meant to be open-ended and you can approach and structure them how you feel is most apporpriate - feel free to add comments into the SQL to justify decisions so others can learn from your submissions.

+## Checking the results of your challenge

+This repository also has the `dbt_audit_helper` package specified in a `packages.yml` file.
+You can run `dbt deps` to install it and then use the package to test whether your output matches the output of the legacy query.

 ### Resources: